Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Introduction

-An affine frame symmetry is a symmetry that satisfies both \eqref{Killing1} and \eqref{affine1}.
-In Riemann-Cartan geometries the co-frame and spin connection are not invariant under a local Lorentz transformation.
-Therefore using the non-gauge covariant ordinary Lie derivative of the co-frame to investigate symmetries requires some additional considerations in Riemann-Cartan geometries.
+However, in Riemann-Cartan geometries the application of the Lie derivative to investigate symmetries in the co-frame and spin-connection is not straightforward.
+The co-frame and spin connection are not invariant under local Lorentz transformations; therefore using the non-gauge covariant ordinary Lie derivative of the co-frame to investigate continuous symmetries requires some additional considerations in Riemann-Cartan geometries.